How to Keep Sheets On An Air Mattress

 Do you need sheets made specifically for air mattresses?

-No, but some companies make sheets that help with the slippery surfaces so that there’s less struggles in the middle of the night.
+No, but some companies make sheets that help with slippery surfaces so that there are less struggles in the middle of the night.

 Can I use a flat sheet on an air mattress?